 7 Enter any address or ZIP code in the Address input field e.g., 104 Franklin Street, New York City.

-8 Now click Run.
+8 Click Generate Code to test the Choreo from our website.
 After a moment you'll see the data that Google sends back shown in the Output section.

 When you run any Choreo from our website, we automatically generate code that can be used to make the same API call many languages, including Ruby.
 Here we'll show you how to use these snippets in your code.

-9 Scroll down to the Code section of the Library page, click on the Language drop-down menu, and select Ruby.
+9 Scroll down to find the Code section of the Choreo page.

 10 Copy the code snippet and paste it into your Ruby script.